What You Should Know About Website Backup

 Backing up a WordPress site and migrating a WordPress site are closely related, and for that reason, a lot of the backup plugins that now exist also have migrator capability.
 Case in point, if you get the premium version of let’s say Updraft Plus, it comes with an extension called Updraft Migrator which allows you to move your work from one location on the web to another location on the web, or from your local computer to the web, or from the web to your local computer, and does all the database rewrites and reconfigurations that are necessary for that migration to work.
 This is a feature that you get with a lot of the backup plugins, and interestingly it’s also a feature you get with a lot of the old migration plugins.

 As an example, the duplicator plugin from Snapcreek, which, traditionally, was used to just duplicate a work for a site and move it to a new location.
 Again, either from a computer to the web, or from one location on the web to another, and do all the database rewrites and everything that’s necessary.
-But these duplicators plugin now also often feature backup functionality, and that’s because backing up the sites and duplicating a site, involves the same steps.
+But these duplicators plugins now also often feature backup functionality, and that’s because backing up the sites and duplicating a site, involves the same steps.
 You have to make a copy of the entire database, and all the files and everything, then you have to store it somewhere, and then you have to reboot it, either in the same location or in a new location.
 So, the backing up and restoring part is actually just a simplified version of the migration part, because you just take out the migration point.

 You may need to get the duplicator pro plugin because the free duplicator plugin only allows for site migration.
 It doesn’t allow you to run scheduled backups.
 The pro plugin does, so I’ve purchased the pro plugin, and installed it on my site.
 You’re going to see it down here in the main admin menu, as its own button.
 Whether the task is manual or automated, you should decide on a backup schedule, and then restore the site to that backup, only this time with the duplicator pro plugin.